cchitsiang/awesome-stars/README.md

 - [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [faultline/faultline](https://github.com/faultline/faultline) - Error tracking tool on AWS managed services.
 - [grucloud/grucloud](https://github.com/grucloud/grucloud) - Generate diagrams and code from cloud infrastructures: AWS, Azure,GCP, Kubernetes
+- [OffcierCia/DeFi-Developer-Road-Map](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - DeFi Developer roadmap is a curated Developer handbook which includes a list of the best tools for DApps development, resources and references!
 - [Kristories/awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.
 - [developStorm/simple-badges](https://github.com/developStorm/simple-badges) - Awesome Simple Icons on your favorite Shields.io Badges.
 Try out on your profile today!
 - [crisp-oss/chappe](https://github.com/crisp-oss/chappe) - 🧑‍💻 Developer Docs builder.
 Write guides in Markdown and references in API Blueprint.
 Comes with a built-in search engine.